python-microscopy/python-microscopy/doc/Contributing.rst

 ============

 The coding style in PYME as it stands is fairly inconsistent.
 I'd like to improve on this.
 New code should:

 - follow PEP8 where possible
 - use Numpy style docstrings
 - have strong model-view separation
 - be written so as to be compatible with both python 2.7 and python > 3.6.

+This **DOES NOT** mean that changes to existing variable names to follow PEP8 are welcome.
+Changes to existing variable names incurs a significant proof-reading cost for very little benefit, adding significant "noise" to pull requests.
+A personal aesthetic preference for a particular style does not justify changes to otherwise functioning code.
+The exception here is classes and functions which form part of our "API" (i.e. might be called from user code / new code) where a good case can be made for conversion to PEP8 in order to present a consistent interface.
+The bar for such API changes however is high in order not to break existing code.
+Such changes:

+- Should be discussed in advance (both to identify areas - potentially in projects other than the core PYME - where the API is used and also to decide if further refactoring / changes to the API should occur at the same time.
+There are multiple places in PYME where the API has evolved and might no longer be the most logical way of calling things.
+If we are putting the effort into changing all our calls, we might as well get the API right at the same time.)
+- Should be in a separate PR which only deals with re-naming
+- Must consider how the code might be used (e.g. several people use bits of PYME from ipython notebooks) and provide backwards compatible fallbacks (along with deprecation warnings) where appropriate

 Pull requests
 =============